cosmos/sdk-tutorials/academy/4-my-own-chain/game-winner.md

 ---
-title: A Game Winner
+title: Store Field - Record the Game Winner
 order: 13
 description: You store the winner of a game
 tag: deep-dive
 ---

-# A Game Winner
+# Store Field - Record the Game Winner

 <HighlightBox type="synopsis">